Guide to the Chaos Map

 For example, some of us will conceptualize relationships by noticing some amount of relational chaos and then working it out quietly within the conceptual domain.
 Caretakers, counselors, and poets often adopt this motion.

 And of course, some are tuned to relational patterns and like to work them out while staying within the relational domain, a motion preferred by people in human services, sales, or cult leaders.
-And others are so at home to the conceptual domain and like to work out the orderly patterns under the surface as well — a motion preferred by bookkeepers, analysts, and classic academics.
+And others are so at home in the conceptual domain that they like to work out the orderly patterns under the surface as well — a motion preferred by bookkeepers, analysts, and classic academics.

 Those of us who use the spiral motion aren’t traditional because tradition requires following the established, well-tested patterns formed in past generations.